History of socialism: In antiquity

+The indigenous societies of the Haudenosaunee Confederacy are said to have practiced a form of socialism, with their social structure involving shared resources and the communal ownership of land.
+The Inca Empire has also been identified with socialism, due to its provision of communal land and emphasis on ensuring that the basic needs of people were met, although according to one study "The subsistence of commoners was provided by community distributional mechanisms that had predated the Incan state."

 In the Persian and Islamic worlds

 In Iran, Mazdak (died c.
 524 or 528 CE), a priest and political reformer, preached and instituted a religiously based socialist or proto-socialist system in the Zoroastrian context of Sassanian Persia.

 Abū Dharr al-Ghifārī (d.
 652 CE), a companion of Muhammad, is credited by some scholars, such as Muhammad Sharqawi and Sami Ayad Hanna, as originating a form of Islamic socialism.
 He protested against the accumulation of wealth by the ruling class during Uthman's caliphate and urged the equitable redistribution of wealth.
 The first Muslim Caliph Abu Bakr introduced a guaranteed minimum standard of income, granting each man, woman and child ten dirhams annually—this was later increased to twenty dirhams.

+A number of the reforms carried out under Khosrow I drew, according to one study, "comparisons to socialist principles."